The Simulation State.#

 Initial position: [[0.
 0.]]

-To create a 3D state, simply pass a 3D coordinate list.
-JaxDEM automatically infers the simulation dimension from the position data.
-The library is designed for flexibility across dimensions, but a check ensures the state is explicitly 2D or 3D.
+To create a 3D state, simply pass 3D coordinates.
+JaxDEM infers the dimension from the position data (only 2D and 3D are supported).

 print(f"Dimension of state: {state.dim}")